iamcest/covid19-slides/covid-19-cxh-slides.md

 - demand for hospital admission and ITU will shortly outstrip supply; [case fatality rate is probably around 1%](https://www.cebm.net/global-covid-19-case-fatality-rates/) (country figures depend on case definition and how much testing is done; note also infection fatality rate is lower since some people are infected but never become symptomatic and so never become a case).

+#

 - no significant sex difference, risk factors for hospital admission include having contact with a confirmed case, being older, being a healthcare worker, having comorbidities such as pre-existing respiratory and cardiovascular diseases and diabetes, smoking.

 #

-- droplet (can't travel more than 1m, can persist on surfaces, surgical mask helpful) +/- aerosol transmission (can travel more than 1m, surgical mask not helpful). social distancing, hand hygiene, and in a hosp setting appropriate use of PPE are important.
+- droplet (dominant means of transmission, can't travel more than 1m, can persist on surfaces, surgical mask helpful)
+- aerosol transmission (can travel more than 1m, surgical mask not helpful)
+- social distancing, hand hygiene, and in a hosp setting appropriate use of PPE are important.

 #